LYNCH·LLP

 What the data says.

-Examiner Faraj Ayoub has a public record spanning two art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Across 67 disposed applications, the allowance rate is 72%, with 48 allowed and 19 abandoned.
-This pooled figure reflects decisions made across both art units and does not isolate performance in any individual art unit.
-The record covers completed examinations only; pending applications are excluded from the allowance calculation.
+Faraj Ayoub maintains a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security), spanning 2 art units.
+Across dozens of decided applications, the examiner's allowance rate is 72%, representing the share of applications that were allowed among all decided (allowed and abandoned) applications in the pooled record.
+This rate reflects outcomes across the examiner's assigned art units without attribution to any individual unit.
+The record covers decided applications only; pending applications are excluded from this calculation.

 // HOW TO READ THESE NUMBERS